SoftSec-KAIST/Fuzzle/README.md

 ## Artifact

-We publicize the artifacts to reproduce the experiments in our paper.
+We publicize the artifacts to help reproduce the experiments in our paper.
 Please check our [Fuzzle-Artifact](https://github.com/SoftSec-KAIST/Fuzzle-artifact) repository.